-- A. Quarterly Invoices - a.
+A. Quarterly Invoices

+- a.
 Monitoring firms have 30 days to pay for the invoices - b.
 WRAP will send a reminder if payment is not received within the 30 days - c.
 If payment is still not received after the reminder has been sent, WRAP will remove the monitoring firm from the website until payment has been received - d.
-If corrections to invoices are needed, please contact Payment and Registration Department (See Appendix 1 for contact information) - B. Training Invoices - a.
-If an attendee cannot make training, please communicate with WRAP promptly - b.
+If corrections to invoices are needed, please contact Payment and Registration Department (See Appendix 1 for contact information)

+B. Training Payments

+- a.
+If an attendee cannot make training, please communicate with the WRAP training course coordinator - b.
 Monitoring firm MUST provide invoice number on the payment - c.
-Payment is due within 30 days of receiving invoice - C. Badges - a.
+Payment is due within 30 days of receiving the invoice, and at least 15 days in advance of the course

+C. Badges

+- a.
 When an auditor leaves the monitoring firm, WRAP must be informed immediately, and their badge must be mailed to WRAP's local office - b.
 Auditors must register for Refresher Training 3 months before their badge expires - i.
 Note: It is the auditor's responsibility to know when the next training sessions are scheduled - ii.
 If there are no training sessions before the auditor's badge expires, WRAP must be informed - iii.
 If the auditor needs to conduct an audit while their badge is expired, contact the Compliance Administration Department for approval (See Appendix 1 for contact information) - c.
 For overdue or incorrect badges, contact the Payment and Registration Department (See Appendix 1 for contact information) - d.
 New badges will be issued only after Refresher Training is completed